-For most of the year, I’m as fair as any other redhead (“ghostly” is the term my family prefer to use).
+For most of the year, I’m as fair as any other redhead (“ghostly” is the term my family prefers to use).
 But during the summer, as I start spending more and more time outdoors, a wondrous thing happens: I start to tan.
 Naturally.
 By some unusual genetic combination, my skin will actually develop that elusive glow on its own.

-And while I’m grateful that I don’t burn instantly when exposed to UV light, that doesn’t mean I’m a sun worshipper.
+And while I’m grateful that I don’t burn instantly when exposed to UV light, that doesn’t mean I’m a sun-worshipper.
 In fact, it’s just the opposite.
 Actually, I prefer going the safer route and getting my tan from a bottle.

 Despite what you may think, redheads can absolutely rock the faux sun-kissed look.
 The combination of vibrant hair and tanned skin is gorgeous.